ten7/handbook.ten7.com/_pages/07_howtoquit.md

 ### Turn in Your Stuff

-Within 14 days following your notice, please mail any TEN7 property/documents to:
+Within 14 days following your notice, please mail any TEN7 property and documents to:

 ```
 TEN7